Why do people think Vector is a scam?

 - MYTH: Vector Marketing is a scam because training is unpaid.

 The TRUTH: The comprehensive training program that Vector reps receive after they have been interviewed and accepted is unpaid.
 However, this is a common practice with a lot of companies and this does not make Vector Marketing a scam.
-The initial onboarding training program consists of two or three consecutive training days at your local Vector office.
+The initial onboarding training program consists of two or three consecutive training days.
 Your manager can provide you with more details about the training process.